|Geology 12 - Historical Geology|

 Specific Learning Objectives: At the end of this course, you should be able to do these things:

 Format: The class will combine lecture and small group work.
 Because many of the problems you do will be done in class, faithful attendance is essential.

-Required work: Your grade will be based on two exams, homework assignments, and a comprehensive final.
+Required work: Your grade will be based on one quiz, two exams, homework assignments, and a comprehensive final.

 Final: The final is the same format as the exams, but about twice as long, and comprehensive.
 It will draw on the unused potential questions from all the exams, as well as a brief list of questions from the last couple weeks of the course.

 Homework assignments: There are three kinds of homework assignments.
 Assignments are due at the beginning of class.

 Topic Guides due almost every week: Every chapter has a Topic Guide with instructions for reading the chapter, some terms to pay attention to, Key Concepts and Questions to address, and an Assessment outline that shows what you need to know and be able to do for that topic.
 You will find links to the Topic Guides on the Course Schedule.
 You must write out definitions for the vocabulary words and answers to the questions and bring them to class.
 At the beginning of class I will check that you have done them.
 Topic Guides are required but ungraded - by getting it checked off you earn all the available credit for each one.
 I will accept only three late Reading Guides, and only one week late.